LMilazzo/VACC-Nextflow-RNAseq-Tutorial/rnaSeaq_on_hpc_Tutorial.md

 ![alt text](NextflowImages/image-4.png)

 -Fill out Input/Output Options
 Highlighted are required fields.
 The first field is the input, which is the path to your sample_sheet.csv in the VACC.
 The output field should be the path to a new directory within your project directory.
 This output directory does not have to currently exist and if there is not a directory with the given path nextflow will make one.
-Email is an optional field to recieve a emailed summary upon the pipelines completion.
+Email is an optional field to receive an emailed summary upon the pipelines completion.
 You may also optionally specify the name and header for your multiqc file that will be created during the pipeline process.

 ![alt text](NextflowImages/image-5.png)

--If a reference genome library is being used the paths to the downloaded files should be specified in the Reference Genome options tab.
+-If a reference genome is being used the paths to the downloaded files should be specified in the Reference Genome options tab.
 You should have a fasta file as well as a gtf file.
 Put their paths in the highlighted boxes.
 There are many more optional fields you may fill in accordingly.
-For more information about the reference genome library downloads see the *Reference Library* section.
+For more information about the reference genome  downloads see the *Reference Genome* section.

 ![alt text](NextflowImages/image-6.png)